Santoshi321/MiniProject/README.md

 # MiniProject
-# Prepare a Data Pipeline based in aforesaid diagram.
+# Prepare a Data Pipeline based on foresaid diagram.
 1.Extract the data from Oracle RDS instance

 2.Upload the data to your S3 bucket using Python ( or using Postman )